esecharly/esecharly/README.md

 ### About me

-- I'm an University Student currently working on a project called CyberNáhuatl to obtain my professional degree.
+- I'm a Computer Systems Engineer currently studying Spring Framework and revisiting some Java stuff.

 - In my free time i like to code on personal projects, fiddle around with my OS, play guitar and videogames.